captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 |:-----------------:|:---------------:|
 | ![Unprotected](https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard/raw/main/efcsdzecvzdscz.png) | ![Early version Protected](https://github.com/captainzero93/Protect-Images-from-AI-PixelGuard/raw/main/protected_efcsdzecvzdscz.png) |

-Example images do not represent the current protection level.
+Example images do not represent the current protection level ( especially after 14/08/24) new images will be uploaded soon.
 This program is being updated and improved.
 This software allows all functions to be set by level before processing.

 ## Features
 - **Multiple 'Invisible' Protection Techniques**: